 Harper College is hosting Astronomy Day again this year.
-There will be demonstrations in Z-130 and talks at 6, 7 and 8 PM.
+There will be demonstrations in the Avante Center and talks at 6, 7 and 8 PM.
 If the sky is clear, the Henize Observatory will be open along with telescopes brought by the Northwest Suburban Astronomers.

 Join us, rain or, well dark, for an evening of astronomy!